Evaluating Large Language Models for Line-Level Vulnerability Localization: Methodology

 \subsection{Studied Large Language Models}

 Following previous studies \cite{aprstudy1, aprstudy2}, we consider both closed-source and open-source LLMs with superior reported performance in code-related tasks.
 To ensure the diversity, we also take the early-age LLMs with popularity such as CodeBERT.
-In total, we use 16 different LLMs for our experiment, ranging from 60M to far greater than 175B parameters.
+In total, we use 19 different LLMs for our experiment, with open-source LLMs range from 60M to 70B parameters.
 Table \ref{table:LLMs_summary} provides the model sizes and their pre-training information.
 Column Model is the model name, Scale presents the number of model parameters, Language indicates the programming languages used for pre-training, and Type refers to the model architecture.
 Note that we use Multiple to indicate it supports both C/C++ and Solidity languages, otherwise explicitly list whether they support either of them.
 We briefly introduce them as follows.